Varicose Veins: Radiofrequency AblationSkip to the navigation

 To treat a varicose vein, radiofrequency energy is directed through a thin tube (catheter) inserted through a small incision in the vein.
 It can be used on large veins in the leg and can be done in an office setting using local anesthesia or a mild sedative .
 You will be able to walk following the treatment and recovery typically is short.

 After treatment, you will wear compression stockings for 1 week or more.
 To follow up, your doctor will use duplex ultrasound to make sure that the vein is closed.

 Possible side effects of radiofrequency ablation include:

-or a deep vein (less likely than after vein stripping surgery).
+- Small or large blood clotting in the vein or a deep vein (less likely than after vein stripping surgery).

-doctor about how often these side effects happen in his or her practice.
+The more experience your doctor has had with radiofrequency, the less risk you are likely to have.
+Talk to your doctor about how often these side effects happen in his or her practice.

 How well does it work?

-Pain after treatment is typically less after ablation
+- Pain after treatment is typically less after ablation than after vein surgery.

-Veins that do not close are treated again.
+- Veins that do not close are treated again.
 Choices include another ablation or another type of procedure.

 For help deciding whether to have a procedure for varicose veins, see: